-Taking the UNT Canvas Placement Test for Summer/Fall 2020 Registration
+Taking the UNT Canvas Placement Test for the Fall 2023 Registration

-Here are the step-by-step instructions to take the test online which will determine your mathematics placement for a UNT mathematics course you plan to take in the Summer or Fall 2020 semesters:
+Here are the step-by-step instructions to take the test online which will determine your mathematics placement for a UNT mathematics course you plan to take in Summer 2023 or Fall 2023:

-DO NOT TAKE THIS TEST ON A CELL PHONE OR TABLET.
+DO NOT TAKE THIS TEST ON A CELL PHONE.

 - Click on the "Math Placement" box.

-- Click on "Placement Test-Requires Respondus LockDown Browser"
+- Click on "Placement Test-Requires Respondus LockDown Browser with Webacam"

 - The access code is math123